Am-I-Going-On-Holiday/CovidDashboardScraper/README.md

 `getDeaths7DaysIncDec()` - Returns the increase/decrease in COVID-19 death over the last 7 days

-`getDeaths7DaysIncDecPercentage()` - Returns the previous 7 day percentage increase/decrease in COVID-19 deaths
+`getDeaths7DaysIncDecPercentage()` - Returns the previous 7 days percentage increase/decrease in COVID-19 deaths

 **Vaccination Data**

 `getVaccinationsSecondDosePercentage()` - Returns the percentage total of the UK population (persons aged 12+) that has received a second dose/completed 1 full course of vaccination (i.e. J&J)

+**Hospital Admissions Data**

+`getDailyHospitalAdmissions()` - Returns the number of hospital admissions related to COVID-19 over the last 24 hour period

+`getHospitalAdmissions7DaysIncDec()` - Returns the increase/decrease in COVID-19 related hospital admissions over the last 7 days

+`getHospitalAdmissions7DaysIncDecPercentage()` - Returns the increase/decrease in COVID-19 related hospital admissions over the last 7 days as a percentage